Hawaii's Kilauea Volcano erupts, forcing evacuations

-(Reuters) - The Kilauea Volcano on Hawaii’s Big Island came to life on Thursday, belching ash into the sky and spewing lava into a residential area where people were ordered to leave their homes, officials said.
+(Reuters) - The Kilauea Volcano on Hawaii’s Big Island came to life on Thursday, belching ash into the sky and spewing fountains of lava in a residential area where people were ordered to leave their homes, officials said.

 The eruption occurred after a series of earthquakes on the island over the last couple of days, including a 5.0 tremor at about 10:30 a.m., the U.S. Geological Survey reported on its website.

-Residents in the Puna community, home to about 10,000 people, were ordered to evacuate after public works officials reported steam and lava emissions from a crack, according to media and the county’s website.
+Residents in the Puna community, home to about 10,000 people, were ordered to evacuate after public works officials reported steam and lava emissions from a crack, according to media and the County’s Civil Defense Agency.

-Resident Ikaika Marzo told Hawaii News Now that he saw “fountains” of lava.
+Resident Ikaika Marzo told Hawaii News Now that he saw “fountains” of lava as high as 125 feet (38 m).

+Governor David Ige said on Twitter that he activated the Hawaii National Guard to provide help in the county’s emergency response.

+“Please be alert and prepare now to keep your family safe,” he said on Twitter to residents living near the volcano.

 A plume of red ash rose from the volcano’s Pu’u ‘O’o vent high into the sky over the island, according to photos on social media.